seregazhuk/seregazhuk.github.io_old/_posts/2018-03-13-using-router-with-reactphp-http.md

 ## Refactoring: Extracting a Class

 The definition of the dispatcher looks a bit ugly.
 When using `FastRoute\simpleDispatcher()` function we are forced to declare routes inside the closure.
 And it means that we have to inject all the dependencies inside the closure.
 And that makes the code messy and hard to understand.
-Instead we can go OOP and create our own Router.
+Instead, we can go OOP and create our own Router.
 It will be responsible for dispatching a route and call a corresponding controller.
 Create class `Router` with a magic method `__invoke()`:

 {% highlight php %}
 <?php